cloudmesh/cloudmesh-manual/docs/_sources/installation/database/mongo-use.rst.txt

-Developping with Mongo
+Developing with Mongo
 =======================

-You can cusoize the versions and other aspects of the MongoDB that is used in cloudmesh.
+You can customize the versions and other aspects of the MongoDB that is used in cloudmesh.

-Afterthe install, you can start it with the command
+After the install, you can start it with the command

 .. code:: bash

     cms admin mongo start

 Now you can interact with it to find out the status, the stats, and the database listing with the commands

 .. code:: bash